MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Conclusion

 \section{Conclusion}

 We present \text{MultiFair}, a dual-level gradient modulation framework for multimodal medical classification that simultaneously addresses modality imbalance and demographic unfairness.
 By jointly modulating gradients at the modality and subgroup levels and integrating task accuracy, gradient alignment, and fairness gap minimization into a unified loss, MultiFair achieves balanced convergence and equitable performance.
-Experiments on two real-world datasets show that MultiFair consistently outperforms state-of-the-art unimodal, fairness-aware, and balanced multimodal models in both AUC and ES-AUC, while maintaining competitive fairness metrics.
-Our theoretical analysis further supports its convergence and fairness guarantees.
-Beyond medical imaging, MultiFair provides a generalizable approach for fairness-aware multimodal learning and can be extended to other health and safety-critical domains where reliability and equity are essential.
+Experiments on three real-world datasets show that MultiFair generally outperforms state-of-the-art unimodal, fairness-aware, and balanced multimodal models in both AUC and ES-AUC, while maintaining competitive fairness metrics.
+However, these gains are not directly related to threshold-based metrics such as DPD and DeOdds.
+Our theoretical analysis provides insight into the stability and fairness-aware behavior of the method.
+Beyond medical imaging, MultiFair shows potential as a fairness-aware multimodal learning framework, although its applicability to other health and safety-critical settings is yet to be validated.